 Continuous Diagnostics & Mitigation (CDM) Program

-The Continuous Diagnostics and Mitigation (CDM) program is a dynamic approach to fortifying the cybersecurity of government networks and systems.
-CDM provides federal departments and agencies with capabilities and tools that
+The Continuous Diagnostics and Mitigation (CDM) program helps strengthen the cybersecurity of government networks and systems.
+CDM provides federal agencies with capabilities and tools that

-- Identify cybersecurity risks on an ongoing basis;
+- Find cybersecurity risks on an ongoing basis;

 - Prioritize these risks based upon potential impacts; and

-- Enable cybersecurity personnel to mitigate the most significant problems first.
+- Enable cybersecurity personnel to focus on the most significant problems first.

 For CDM Tools SIN (132-44) Information for Ordering Organizations.